Vitamin H (Biotin)Biotin

 Vitamin H, more commonly known as biotin, is part of the B complex group of vitamins.
 All B vitamins help the body to convert food (carbohydrates) into fuel (glucose), which is used to produce energy.
 These B vitamins, often referred to as B complex vitamins, also help the body metabolize fats and protein.
 B complex vitamins are needed for healthy skin, hair, eyes, and liver.
 They also help the nervous system function properly.

-Like all B vitamins, it is a water-soluble vitamin, meaning the body does not store it.
+Like all B vitamins, it is a water soluble, meaning the body does not store it.
 However, bacteria in the intestine can make biotin.
 It is also available in small amounts a number of foods.
 Biotin is also important for normal embryonic growth, making it a critical nutrient during pregnancy.

 It’s rare to be deficient in biotin.
 Symptoms include hair loss, dry scaly skin, cracking in the corners of the mouth (called cheilitis), swollen and painful tongue that is magenta in color (glossitis), dry eyes, loss of appetite, fatigue, insomnia, and depression.
-People who have been on parenteral nutrition -- nutrition given through an IV -- for a long period of time, those taking antiseizure medication or antibiotics long-term, and people with conditions like Crohn’s disease that make it hard to absorb nutrients are more likely to be deficient in biotin.
+People who have been on parenteral nutrition -- nutrition given intravenously -- for a long period of time, those taking antiseizure medication or antibiotics long-term, and people with conditions like Crohn’s disease that make it hard to absorb nutrients, are more likely to be deficient in biotin.